 Hélène Bradburn – Associate

 Helene is an Associate for ISD’s Strong Cities Network (SCN), working across its portfolio of projects and events.
-More specifically, Helene is involved in the implementation and development of Young Cities, SCN’s youth engagement and empowerment project, which supports youth initiatives and integrates youth work within SCN municipalities, with the aim to build understanding and collaboration between cities and their youth population.
+More specifically, Helene is involved in the implementation and development of Young Cities, SCN’s local youth engagement programme, which works to engage young people as key stakeholders in building community resilience at the local level, in partnership with ISD’s Youth Civil Activism Network.
 She is currently leading on the project’s development in Dakar, Senegal, as well as on monitoring and evaluation of the whole project.

 Helene has a humanitarian background, having worked in Mali and France, as well as having conducted research in Lebanon, with a specific focus on community-level capacity building and monitoring and evaluation.
 She holds an MSc in International Humanitarian Intervention from University College Dublin, with a minor in Religion, Peace and Conflict from Uppsala Universitet.
 She also holds a BA in International Politics from King’s College London.
 She is bilingual in French and English, and is also comfortable working in Spanish.